Skip to Main Content

 Maria Rogers Oral History Program

-The Oral History Program The Carnegie Library for Local History began collecting oral histories in 1976.
+The Program The Carnegie Library for Local History began collecting oral histories in 1976.
 In the early 1980s, the program was led by Maria Rogers, a volunteer manager.
-After the death of Maria, her family worked with the Boulder Library Foundation (BLF) to endow the program and fund a coordinator position.
-With this […]
+After the death of Maria, and her family worked with the Boulder Library Foundation (BLF) to endow the program and fund a coordinator position.
+With this endowment, […]

 Carnegie Library for Local History Website